monolithgoon/geoclusters-dashboard/README.md

 Visit the Cloudinary [website](https://cloudinary.com).
 Log in or create an account, and obtain your Cloudinary API URL and replace `*****` with the actual URL.

 ## Map Provider API Tokens

+Because the main maps for the dashboard are rendered on the frontend, they can't be added to or read from the environment variables in the `/server/production.env` file.

 Add the map provider API tokens to this file `/server/public/js/src/constants/maps-api-tokens.js`

-   **In production, do not use the map provider API tokens included in this code repository.
-They are for development only**
+***In production, do not use the map provider API tokens included in this code repository.
+They are for development only***

 The `/landing` page uses Mapbox GL JS only.
-   The `/dashboard` page uses 2 mapping providers: Bing Maps for the main centerfold map that renders all the clusters, and Mapbox GL JS for the right sidebar, cluster features map.
+The `/dashboard` page uses 2 mapping providers: Bing Maps for the main centerfold map that renders all the clusters, and Mapbox GL JS for the right sidebar, cluster plot features sidebar map.

 To get a Mapbox GL JS API token, you can follow these steps:
 - Go to the Mapbox [website](https://www.mapbox.com/)
 - Create a free account or sign in if you already have one
 - Go to the Access Tokens [page](https://account.mapbox.com/access-tokens/)
 - Generate a new access token and give it a descriptive name

 To get a Bing Maps token, you can follow these steps:
 - Go to the Bing Maps Dev Center [website](https://www.bingmapsportal.com/)
 - Create a free account or sign in if you already have one
 - Go to the My Account [page](https://www.bingmapsportal.com/Application)
 - Create- a new Bing Maps key and give it a descriptive name